zamtmn/zcad/README.md

 Build ZCAD:

-* install cad_sources/other/rtl-generics_for_FPC304 packages to lazarus if you use fpc 3.0.4
+* install cad_sources/other/rtl-generics_for_FPC304 package to lazarus if you use fpc 3.0.4
-* install cad_sources/other/rtl-generics_dummy packages to lazarus if you use trunk fpc
+* install cad_sources/other/rtl-generics_dummy package to lazarus if you use trunk fpc
 * install zcad packages from 'cad_sources/components' to lazarus
 * install third party packages from 'cad_sources/other' to lazarus
 * check whether the PATCH variable includes patch to lazbuild binary